shaunazzopardi/sweap/README.md

 - ``--verify_controller`` verifies that the controller satisfies the intended LTL specification in the context of the arena.
 - ``--only_safety`` attempts the synthesis problem without any liveness refinements.
-- ``--no_binary_enc`` attempts the synthesis problem without binary encoding of the predicates, instead creating a new proposition for each predicate.
+- ``--no_binary_enc`` attempts the synthesis problem without binary encoding of the predicates, instead of creating a new proposition for each predicate.